-And if you are interested what was the 3% in architecture that supported me for 22 years so my spirit didn't die was being fascinated with the invisible part of architecture, the inner dynamic of spaces.
+And if you are interested what was the 3% in architecture that supported me for 22 years so my spirit didn’t die was being fascinated with the invisible part of architecture, it was the inner dynamic of spaces.

 Inner patterns, you could say.
-And little by little, with lots of wild turns, today I get to spend 50% of my time being engaged, examining, pondering, and discovering these inner patterns, with inner dynamic.
+And little by little, with lots of wild turns, today I get to spend 50% of my time being engaged, examining, pondering, and discovering these inner patterns, inner dynamic.

 The rest of the time I sleep, and do mundane stuff… like everyone.

 But my life is not mundane, albeit looks quite boring from the point of view of the uninitiated.

 Get up, go to the bathroom, get dressed, drink some beverage… etc… sounds like everyone else’s life, doesn’t it?

 PS: It turns out that Luther said that “I cannot and will not recant anything, for to go against conscience is neither right nor safe.
 Here I stand, I can do no other, so help me God.
 Amen.” in April 1521.
 In German, of course.

 Find what is unique and special about you and hone it.
 Find mentors… do not go on your own.
 You can only get so far without a mentor.
 Guaranteed.

 Of course if you are reserved, if you are unwilling to own what’s moving you, then you will be unwilling to get a mentor… and you’ll have a life of quiet desperation, like everyone else, in spite of your unique talent.

 1. you need to be able to see the bigger picture, for example.